Watch our success story

 This lesson was reinforced by what came next.
 Companies began demanding geo redundancy as their insurance companies threatened to increase premiums, or even deny coverage, unless companies— and their service providers—could meet this requirement.
 The message was clear: Broadview Networks needed to enable geo redundancy to increase sales and comprehensively safeguard its customers’ business continuity.

 For a long time, there was no viable Linux technology for geo clustering.
-However, by the time the destructive storm and customer demands elevated geo clustering to the top R&D priority, Broadview Networks was able to turn to SUSE for geo clustering, as it had for high availability (HA).
+However, by the time the destructive storm and customer demands elevated geo clustering to the top R&D priority, Broadview Networks was able to turn to SUSE for geo clustering, as it had for HA.

 “It’s an engineering feat to make a telecom or any system geo redundant.
 You need to deploy a foundation technology and a framework, such as Geo Clustering for SUSE Linux Enterprise High Availability Extension.
 No other Linux vendor has a geo clustering solution.”

-In 2010, when Broadview Networks was evolving its software for future success, it chose to incorporate SUSE Linux Enterprise Server and the SUSE Linux Enterprise High Availability Extension.
+In 2010, when Broadview Networks was evolving its software for future success, it chose to incorporate SUSE Linux Enterprise Server (SLES) and the SUSE Linux Enterprise (SLE) High Availability Extension.
 “We evaluated several Linux vendors.
-We found that the SUSE Linux Enterprise High Availability Extension was the best-in-class,” says Brett Buckingham, Vice President, Technology, Broadview Networks.
+We found that the SUSE Linux Enterprise High Availability Extension was the best-in-class,” says Brett Buckingham, vice president, technology, Broadview Networks.

 In close collaboration with SUSE Support and Engineering, Broadview Networks evaluated the ability of the SUSE Geo Clustering technology to meet its new requirements.
-During a deployment pilot, SUSE made functionality from the SUSE Linux Enterprise 12 code stream available for the SUSE Linux Enterprise 11 platform used by silhouette.
-This functionality is now present in SUSE Linux Enterprise 12 and will be made available in SUSE Linux Enterprise 11 Service Pack 4.
+During a deployment pilot, SUSE made functionality from the SLES 12 code stream available for the SLES 11 platform used by Silhouette.
+This functionality is now present in SLES 12 and will be made available in SLES 11 Service Pack 4.

-Broadview Networks located the silhouette-based primary and backup geo sites in geographically diverse regions so that a disaster affecting one site wouldn’t affect the other site.
+Broadview Networks located the Silhouette-based primary and backup geo sites in geographically diverse regions so that a disaster affecting one site wouldn’t affect the other site.
 Based on SUSE Geo Clustering and running x86-64 hardware, these geo sites are linked to each other in a geo cluster and to an arbitrator node in a third geo site.
 (While two sites are sufficient for manual failover, three are needed for automatic failover.)
 The primary site continuously replicates the silhouette configuration and operational data to the backup geo site.
 Only the primary geo site provides a specific service at any one time, as directed by a ticket scheme in the geo cluster.
-When the software detects a failure at the primary site, it promotes the backup to be the new primary instance and implements mechanisms for client systems (i.e., network peers and phones) to recognize and tolerate changing silhouette locations.
-(See the figure on the following page.)
+When the software detects a failure at the primary site, it promotes the backup to be the new primary instance and implements mechanisms for client systems (i.e., network peers and phones) to recognize and tolerate changing Silhouette locations.

-Presently, SUSE Linux Enterprise Server, SUSE Linux Enterprise High Availability Extension and Geo Clustering for the SUSE High Availability Extension are embedded in silhouette 7, the latest generally available release.
+Presently, SLES, SLE High Availability Extension and Geo Clustering for the SUSE High Availability Extension are embedded in Silhouette 7, the latest generally available release.
 Deployment in the Broadview Networks labs and on the company’s internal and newly commissioned sites is expected to occur in Q1 2015.

 The geo clustering solution provides strategic business benefits.
 First, it goes beyond typical definitions of availability and uptime, addressing extreme disaster scenarios not generally included in these traditional measurements.
 This is evident in a regional disaster, when silhouette with geo clustering assures disaster recovery, data integrity and business continuity for customers.